nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 python3 my_program.py
 ```

-> Note that since the wrapper script is simply a shell script, it supports any UNIX commands.
+> Note that since the wrapper script is simply a shell script, it supports all UNIX commands.

 The above code sets the shell of the wrapper script to `bash`, instructs (with `cwd`) the Grid Engine to look into the current directory for referenced files and to store the output in the same directory, sends an email to the specified address when the job starts and terminates, and runs the program `my_program.py` using Python 3.